Node.js and NPM

 Choose the interpreter from the drop-down list or from the dialog that opens when you click .
 If you choose

 Here you can choose or configure only a local Node.js interpreter, that is, a Node.js installed on your computer, or a Node.js on Windows Subsystem for Linux, see Configuring a local Node.js interpreter and Using Node.js on Windows Subsystem for Linux for details.

 Remote interpreters are configured in the Configure Node.js Remote Interpreter Dialog dialog accessible from the Run/Debug Configuration: Node.js.
-Learn more from Configuring Remote Node.js Interpreters.
+See Configuring Remote Node.js Interpreters for details.

 This read-only field shows the current version of Node.js.

 When the configuration is completed, WebStorm displays information about the currently configured version.

 | The Packages area shows a list of all the NPM-dependent packages that are currently installed on your computer. |